 However, in Virginia, Peregrine Falcons remain listed as Threatened at the state level and are currently considered a Tier I Species of Greatest Conservation Need in the State Wildlife Action Plan (Tier I species are those with an extremely high risk of extinction/extirpation due to low population levels, immediate threat, or have a limited range).
 Recovery of this state-threatened species is a current focus of DGIF and our partners.

 According to the Center for Conservation Biology at the College of William and Mary (Watts, 2019), the Richmond falcons are one of only 25-30 Peregrine Falcon pairs here in Virginia.
 Considering the precarious status of the Virginia falcon population as recently as 35 years ago, we feel privileged to be able to monitor so closely the nesting cycle of this remarkable species.
 It is with great pleasure that we bring you the Richmond Falcon Cam!

 Q: Do the same Peregrine Falcons nest at this site each year?

 Q: How do you tell the Richmond male and female falcons apart?

 To distinguish the adult male and female Peregrine Falcons, look for the following features.
 As is the case for most raptors, the male is smaller in size than the female.
-Both birds of the Richmond pair have dark barring on their underparts, but the male’s throat, breast and belly are white whereas those of the current female have a buffy wash of color.
-Additionally, the male is banded with a silver band on one leg and a black and red band on the other, whereas the current female is banded with a green band on one leg and a black and green band on his left.
+The current male is banded, with a green band on his right leg and a black and green band on his left.
 The band reads 24/AU.
 The male has “heavy” sideburn markings and dark barring on his underparts, but his throat, breast and belly are white.

 Q: When do the Richmond falcons nest and how long is the Falcon Cam active?